Henrik Gustafsson: Career

 Gustafsson, rode for Indianerna in the Swedish Elite League starting in 1986.
 Gustafsson rode in the first of his four Speedway World Finals in 1990, despite failing to qualify for the 1990 World Final in Bradford, England, he got a lucky break when he replaced the injured Dane Jan O. Pedersen.
 Supposed to be one who was "there for the experience" in his first World Final, Henka impressed many by finishing a surprise 6th in the final, winning two of his five rides.
-After his first 3 rides he was in equal first place with eventual winner and fellow Swede Per Jonsson and Australia's Todd Wiltshire.
+After his first three rides, he was in equal first place with eventual winner and fellow Swede Per Jonsson and Australia's Todd Wiltshire.

-He first rode in Britain during a few matches for the 1990 season for the King's Lynn Stars before signing for the 1991 British League season.
+Gustafsson first rode in Britain during a few matches for the 1990 season for the King's Lynn Stars before signing for the 1991 British League season.
 He topped the King's Lynn averages in 1991 and 1992, establishing himself as one of the league's leading riders.
 In January 1991, Gustafsson toured Australia with the Swedish team alongside Per Jonsson, Jimmy Nilsen, Peter Nahlin, Erik Stenlund, Conny Ivarsson and Tony Rickardsson.
-The Swedes defeated the Aussies 3-2 in a five match series.
+The Swedes defeated the Aussies 3–2 in a five match series.

 Gustafsson's first season riding in the Polish top division was 1992 with KS Toruń and then rode for WTS Wrocław in 1993, helping them to become Polish League champions.
-Gustafsson qualified for the 1992 World Final in Wrocław, Poland where he improved to finish 5th, again winning two of his five rides and improved again in the 1993 World Final in Denmark, finishing 4th and winning 3 of his rides.
+Gustafsson qualified for the 1992 World Final in Wrocław, Poland where he improved to finish fifth, again winning two of his five rides and improved again in the 1993 World Final in Denmark, finishing fourth and winning three of his rides.